 KKHH starts with a young girl reading her late mother’s letters.
 A flashback takes you to a St. Xavier’s College where guys ogle at girls, the Principal flirts with a colleague, who by the way, explains Shakespeare’s ‘Romeo and Juliet’ by using the coffee table book of Baz Luhrmann’s Romeo+Juliet!!
 If you see closely, you can actually see Leonardo DiCaprio’s name on it.
 The older me smirked a little but then thought, well, artistic liberty!
 The movie then enters into a love triangle where Rahul, the ever charming lover boy tries to get into the pants of the Oxford returned Sanskari Tina who wears short skirts and chants Gayatri Mantra with the same elan.
 His tomboyish friend Anjali realizes that to penetrate the steel insides of Rahul, she has to shed her boy looks and get into Salwar Kameez.
 By the time she does that, Rahul is happily singing songs with Tina, in the ruins of Scotland.
 Broken hearted, she leaves town, leaving Rahul and Tina in their little love nest.

 The movie comes back to the present.
 Tina is dead.
 Rahul is a widower and is a father to this young girl, who is annoying like hell.
-In Bangla, she is an ‘Enchode Paka‘.
+In the Bangla language, she someone who’s an ‘Enchore Paka‘.
 Translation dilutes the essence so I’ll let it be.
 This girl, who is also named Anjali by the way, buoyed by her dead mother’s letters, gets ready to marry his widowed father to tomboy Anjali, who by this time, has blossomed herself into a saree draping hot chick.
 She’s engaged to a hot bod Salman Khan.
 But before they get married, divine intervention (amidst the interspersed cuts of a Babaji checking his logs and Anjali praying to Allah!) happens and the wedding gets postponed.
 Cut to summer camp where Rahul and Anjali get into some hanky-panky courtesy a basketball game where male chauvinism is rampant.
 A song, a display of buxom through the saree and Rahul gets convinced that his second innings as a married man is ready to begin.

 But wait, did we forget the hot bod Salman, the prearranged groom?
 Tensions occur.
 Anjali gets ready for her wedding but the dumbass Rahul gets there for some last minute desperate attempt to change her mind.
 Eventually, it comes down to Bhai’s magnanimity and after some shooting star dumb shit, finally Rahul and Anjali get married and a ghost apparition of Tina shows a thumbs up sign ends the movie.
-I wasn’t sure whether the thumbs up sign meant the job well done or did it mean ‘Welcome Anjali to the living hell’
+I wasn’t sure whether the thumbs up sign meant the job well done or did it mean ‘Welcome Anjali, to the living hell’!

 The older me was appalled at the younger me on the choice of the movie.
 How the hell I liked this utter crap then?
 This movie is a glorification of everything that’s wrong with people today.
 I’ve been to many colleges, never seen a college like the one in KKHH.
 I’ve seen many professors but none behaved like the ones in the film.
 And I’ve been to many weddings but not a single one where the groom left the bride to get married to the man of her choice.
 And don’t even get me started on the outfits that the characters wore in college.
 Here, Bollywood makes their misogyny evident.
 Short skirt with Sanskar works but to be eligible to be the leading lady, you’ve to be a woman.
 Tomboy is a no, no. Newsflash!
 The progressive KJo is a misogynistic arsehole.